 “There’s been growing literature that these social networking sites may directly impair communications between partners, and that can lead to increasing jealousy,” said Dr. Scott Krakower, assistant unit chief of psychiatry at Zucker Hillside Hospital in Glen Oaks, N.Y.
 “You’re spending a lot of time on the internet, and that’s taking away from time with your partner.”

-The study, which was published in the journal Cyberpsychology, Behavior, and Social Networking, found that high amounts of Twitter use could be correlated with turmoil within relationships; couples could be more likely to get into arguments about Twitter use or content, and the conflict occurred even if the couple had been in a long-term relationship.
+The study, which was published in the journal Cyberpsychology, Behavior, and Social Networking, found that high amounts of Twitter use could be correlated with turmoil within relationships; couples could be more likely to get into arguments about Twitter use or content, and the conflict occurred even if the couple had been in a long-term relationship or marriage.

 Krakower offers a few theories as to why the conflict occurs.
 He suggests Twitter use could distract them from their partner and their relationship.
 “People become too engulfed in what they’re doing, and that takes away from their other activities,” he said.